IEEE-PESIT-Student-Branch/kalpana2024/Kalpana2024-Magical-Contest-Official-Writeups/Matryoshka Doll/ReadMe.md

 In ALTernativeCODEs_which_are_usefull_in_future.txt ,the name of the cipher[Alt-Codes] used for decrpyting the contents inside the this text file  is clearly mentioned in all capital letters of the name of the text file.

-if u place the contents in this link[https://www.dcode.fr/alt-codes-converter],we end up with KEVIN as the ANSWER for the ATLANTEAN.pdf.
+if u place the contents in this link [https://www.dcode.fr/alt-codes-converter] ,we end up with KEVIN as the ANSWER for the ATLANTEAN.pdf.

 In  ATLANTEAN.pdf,the name of the cipher[Atlantean-language] used for encrpyting and decrpyting the contents inside the this text file  is clearly mentioned in all capital letters of the name of the text file.